WORKER CLASSIFICATION

 What to Know Before Engaging Independent Contractors in High Risk States

-What to Know Before Engaging Independent Contractors in High Risk States 2560 1697 Alicia East
+What to Know Before Engaging Independent Contractors in High Risk States 2560 1697 PayReel

 Hiring independent contractors can be a great way to advance your business goals without hiring additional employees for the long term.
 Often, contractors are the best bet for accomplishing specific, creative tasks like rebuilding a website.
 However, if you engage independent contractors in any of the high-risk states, it’s important to take extra care to protect your business from the associated liability.